elasticio/elasticio.github.io/_references/component-descriptor-structure.md

 | required    | `boolean`|  | Specifies whether setting the environmental variable is required for the component to operate properly.
 If not present then the value is set to `false` by default. |
 | description | `string` |  | Description of the environment variable |

-An environment variable is defined using a word or words connected with hyphens (`-`) or underscores (`_`) in capital letters.
+The environment variable naming follows a standard UNIX/Linux Shell variable definitions.
+As a guidance, variable name must begin with an alphanumeric or alpha character, followed by one or more alphanumeric or underscore (`_`) characters.
+Avoid using reserved words like (`if`, `else`, `elif`, `do`, `done` ...).
 Here is an example of `envVars` object implemented in the [Salesforce Component](https://github.com/elasticio/salesforce-component/blob/master/component.json):

 ```json
 "envVars": {